Last Updated on 5 June 2026

 Another quick stop on Luxor’s East Bank, the compact but fascinating Mummification Museum offers a deeper look into one of ancient Egypt’s most intriguing afterlife practices.
 I wouldn’t plan your whole itinerary around it, but if you have extra time before visiting Karnak and Luxor Temple, it’s absolutely worth popping in!

 Inside, you’ll find several human mummies alongside mummified animals— sacred creatures like crocodiles, baboons, and cats, believed to embody specific gods.
-Many of these animals were bred specifically for religious offerings, which helps explain why archaeologists have uncovered millions of animal mummies across Egypt.
+Many of these animals were bred specifically for religious offerings, and archaeologists have uncovered millions of animal mummies across Egypt.

 You’ll also see mummification tools and detailed explanations of the embalming process, including how organs were removed and bodies prepared for the afterlife.
 Entry is 220EGP (~$4USD) and you only need about 20min to see the exhibits and read through the displays.